 The Connecticut State Police Report for the Sandy Hook event has been (justifiably) criticized for being around 7,000 pages with no index.

-My friend David Cole has combined the report’s original zip files into three large pdf documents, converted them, and made them searchable via OCR (Optical Character Recognition).
+A friend of mine has combined the report’s original zip files into three large pdf documents, converted them, and made them searchable via OCR (Optical Character Recognition).
 I’ve uploaded the files here.
 To search press “control F” and type in the term you wish to search for.
 I have not uploaded the attachments (photos and video and audio files), since those can be accessed from links on the CSP website, here.

 These files are still a big download.
 Let me know if you find any bugs.